-Motorized Vehicle and Traffic Rules and Regulations – Reference SCC 4.13 and 4.21
+Motorized Vehicle and Traffic Rules and Regulations – Reference SCC 4.21

-The operation of a motorized vehicle (car, motorcycle, mopeds, etc) adjacent to the physical area of the residence halls and apartments is strictly prohibited.
-Motorcycles, mopeds, other motorized vehicles or parts to a motorized vehicle may not be stored in the buildings at any time- including the period between semesters, Thanksgiving break and spring break.
+Motorcycles, mopeds, golf carts, other motorized vehicles or parts to a motorized vehicle may not be stored in the buildings at any time-including the period between semesters, Thanksgiving break and spring break.
 These vehicles must be properly parked in a designated parking spot on campus, following parking rules and regulations.

 Fish in aquariums limited to 10 gallons are the only pets allowed in on-campus housing.
 All other pets are prohibited.
 "Visiting" pets with the exception of fish are prohibited at all times within any residence halls.